TheGeekOnSkates/breakaway-basic/manual.md

 Exits Breakaway BASIC.
 Unlike Bash, C, and other languages there are no "exit codes."
 If it exits with anything other than zero, it's because the OS said so.

+### GOTO line or GO TO line

+Goes to a line number, like most BASICs have

+### GOSUB line or GO SUB line

+Similar to GOTO except that it when it finds a RETURN, it picks up where it left off.
+Again, most BASICs have this.
+See RETURN for more info.

 ### LIST [line number [ - line number]]

 Lists the contents of your program.
 Examples: